It's lonely beneath these grey, muddy skies as we shiver in the streets waiting for the goddamn bus to lurch up to the stop.

 I flip her off.
 Fuck you, I don't take kindly to being yelled at.

-Someone burst through the door, causing me jump and nearly lose my balance.
+Someone burst through the door, causing me to jump and nearly lose my balance.
 A few people at the bottom cry out.

 "What are you doing, girl?" the stranger gently asks.
 "Come back inside, maybe we can have tea and talk."